MattThommes/amplify-react-app/README.dev.md

 ### Project specific setup

-1. Update the remotes for your new project to include `upstream` for the base repo (amplify-react-app) so future changes can be pulled in:
+1. Update the git remotes for your new project to include a remote named `upstream` for the base repo ([amplify-react-app](https://github.com/MattThommes/amplify-react-app)) so future changes can be pulled in:
-    * `git remote add upstream git@github.com:[GITHUB_USERNAME]/amplify-react-app.git`
+    * `git remote add upstream git@github.com:MattThommes/amplify-react-app.git`
 2. Sync your new repo to merge all unrelated history from the upstream/template repo.
 Whenever you need to update your repo with changes from the upstream repo, repeat these steps:
     1. `git fetch upstream`
     2. `git merge upstream/master --allow-unrelated-histories`